by Tiger Tom

 Editor’s Note: Tiger Tom posted this article to the Pure Water Gazette’s former site during the period of post-911 patriotic madness when homeland-loving corporations were scrambling for a choice place at the feeding trough. –Hardly Waite.

 It makes you proud to be an American when you see how our corporations answer the call in time of crisis.
-I mean, individuals are certainly doing there share.
+I mean, individuals are certainly doing their share.
 Many people have put up a big heavy flag on their home, or at least a small one on their car, or both.
 Some, like the guy below, even have big bloody or weepy signs and pictures.
 But, as important as individual patriots are, it’s our corporations that have really come through for us.

 Here are some examples of what they’re doing for the good of the nation.